ProjectAnni/mpris_service/example/README.md

 # mpris_service_example

-Demonstrates how to use the mpris_service plugin.
+Demonstrates how to use the anni_mpris_service plugin.

 ## Getting Started